crux82/squad-it/README.md

 ## Examples

-Few examples of the answers given by the DrQA-it trained over the SQuAD-it are hereafter reported.
+Few examples of the answers given by the DrQA-it trained on SQuAD-it are hereafter reported.

 1. The answer to the question "*Dove si trovano le Isole Marshall?*" is correct - "*Pacifico*".